- YIELDS | 8 SERVINGS

 - 1/4 cup allspice berries

 - 1/4 cup whole cloves

 - 1/4 cup star anise pods

 - 1/3 cup dried orange or clementine peel

-1. Place cinnamon sticks, cardamom pods, allspice berries, cloves and star anise in large zip top bag.
+- Place cinnamon sticks, cardamom pods, allspice berries, cloves, and star anise in large zip top bag.

-2. Crush with rolling pin a few times to break larger spices and release the oils.
+- Crush with a rolling pin a few times to break larger spices and release the oils.

-3. Add dried orange or clemintine peel and peppercorns to the bag and toss to mix well.
-Store until ready to use
+- Add dried orange or clementine peel and peppercorns to the bag and toss to mix well.
+Store until ready to use.

-4. Use 3 tablespoons of spice mix per gallon of apple cider or wine.
-Steep over simmering heat for 20-30 minutes, strain and enjoy.
+- Use 3 tablespoons of spice mix per gallon of apple cider or wine.
+Steep over simmering heat for 20-30 minutes, strain, and enjoy.

-If making a small batch; mix 1 tablespoon blend with one bottle wine and simmer for a few minutes.
+For a smaller batch, mix 1 tablespoon of mulling spices with one bottle wine and simmer for a few minutes.